ZhengdongWang/zhengdongwang.com/productivity.md

 > Access to a social environment which encourages and supports the development of research skills and research excellence can make an enormous difference to all aspect of one’s research, including self-discipline.
 The key is to be _accountable_ to other people.
 Some simple ways of achieving such accountability are to take on students, to collaborate with colleagues, or to set up mentoring relationships with colleagues.

 > The third factor affecting self-discipline is a special kind of honesty, honesty to oneself, about oneself.
 It’s extremely easy to kid ourselves about what we do and who we are.
 A colleague once told me of a friend of his who for some time used a stopwatch to keep track of how much research work he did each week.
 He was shocked to discover that after factoring in all the other activities he engaged in each day – interruptions, email, surfing the net, the phone, fruitless meetings, chatting with friends, and so on – he was averaging only half an hour of research per day.
 I wouldn’t be surprised if this was typical of many researchers.

+{{ deming }}

+> Action comes before motivation.
+Learn to get work done even if you don’t feel like it at first.
+Find which actions lead to the flywheel of effects (positive reinforcement from others, successful completion of tasks you enjoy) that will motivate you to pursue a certain path.
+Carefully design systems for yourself.
+You may feel extreme motivation after watching the Social Network movie, but in the 11th hour get bored and tired of chasing down some abstract programming bug - you must ensure that, if there is an important goal you’d like to achieve, the clear-eyed version of yourself sets up a system to ensure that a later, less motivated of yourself will get it done.

 {{ altman_successful }}